civetweb/civetweb/docs/APIReference.md

 #### Description

-The structure `client_cert` is used asa sub-structure in the `mg_request_info` structure to store information of an optional client supplied certificate.
+The structure `client_cert` is used as a sub-structure in the `mg_request_info` structure to store information of an optional client supplied certificate.

 ### `struct mg_callbacks;`